amarula/dyndesign/docs/class_builder.md

 The Base class can be provided as the first argument, while the Building Options can be provided as keyword arguments or as dictionaries passed as the second arguments.
-It is worth noting that any object with a `__dict__` attribute can be used as the second argument to the function.
-This broadens the scope to include various classes or instances, including the outcomes of parsing arguments using `argparse` in a script as shown in the [Using argparse Output](#using-argparse-output) section.
+It is worth noting that any object with a `__dict__` attribute can be used to configure the Building Options.
+This broadens the scope to include various types of objects, including the return value of the `parse_args` method from the `argparse` package, as shown in the [Integration with argparse](#integration-with-argparse) section.

 ### Using a Configurator Class

-Configurator classes can be associated with the Base class using the `dynconfig` class decorator.
-The Configurator class can be provided either directly or as a string with a dot-notation path to the Configurator class, as described in the [importclass](../misc_utilities#importclass) utility documentation.
+Configurator classes can be associated with Base classes using the `dynconfig` class decorator.
+The Configurator class can be provided as `dynconfig` parameter either directly or in the form of a string with a dot-notation path to the Configurator class, as described in the [importclass](../misc_utilities#importclass) utility documentation.

 ``` py